reallyTG/ProfilingPromisesProcessing/README.md

 # ProfilingPromisesProcessing

-Utility for processing raw analysis output (from ProfilingPromisesAnalysis) and converting it for use in p5-promise-viz.
+Utility for converting the raw output of ProfilingPromisesAnalysis for use in p5-promise-viz.

+## TODO

+Handle source maps.